redis/redis-om-python/README.md

 * Declarative secondary-index generation
 * Fluent APIs for querying Redis

-## 🏁 Getting started

-### Object Mapping

-With Redis OM, you get powerful data modeling, extensible data validation with [Pydantic](pydantic-url), and rich query expressions.
+## 📇 Modeling Your Data

+Redis OM contains powerful declarative models that give you data validation, serialization, and persistence to Redis.

-Check out this example of how we'd model customer data with Redis OM.
+Check out this example of modeling customer data with Redis OM.
 First, we create a `Customer` model:

 ```python
 import datetime